sergiocollado/potpourri/Notes_on_protocols/Notes_on_mobile_communications.md

  - reference: Private 5G Networks - Mpirical: https://youtu.be/gdi4eJfTP2w
  - reference: Advanced: Private Networks & 5G Non-Public Networks: https://youtu.be/rF3yyjfx1YA

+### NPN Non-public-networks deployment models

+Private Networks (NPN)
+ - Standalone Non-public Networks (SNPN)
+ - Public Networks integrated Non-public Networks (PNI-NPN)
+     - Share RAN
+     - Share RAN & control-plane
+     - Hosted by public network

+#### Standalone Non-public Networks (SNPN)
+This is an isolated and independent system, it has no dependences on public network.

+It operates, like a regular 5G network.
+NPN services require subscription.

+The SNPN needs and ID, the SNPN ID, and is a combination of:
+ - the Public Land Mobile Networkd (PLMN) ID (based on MCC (mobile country code) asigned by ITU),
+ - Network ID, which can be self assigned or by national regulator.

 ## Going further